 Time for a coffee break?
-Take a few minutes to get to know Brian Hall, Manager of Supplier Diversity & Brand Advocacy at Shell Oil Company, including his best career advice, advice for women entrepreneurs, and what drove him to a career in diversity and inclusion.
+Take a few minutes to get to know Brian Hall, Manager of Supplier Diversity & Brand Advocacy at Shell USA Inc., including his best career advice, advice for women entrepreneurs, and what drove him to a career in diversity and inclusion.

 What do you see as the coolest or most important trend in your industry?

 I’m truly excited about our business focus on New Energies, where we are exploring emerging opportunities and investing in those where we believe sufficient commercial value is available.
 We focus on new fuels for transport, such as advanced biofuels, hydrogen and charging for battery-electric vehicles.
 We also focus on power from low-carbon sources such as wind and solar as well as natural gas.

 What education/training programs should women entrepreneurs make sure to learn more about?